-Prospecting in B2B: why is it difficult?
+Prospect B2B: Why is it difficult?

 B2B Prospecting: The Ultimate Prospecting Plan